Thefts committed by Lithuanians in Germany interrupted as part of a large-scale international operation

 The operation was actively supported by Europol and Eurojust; Europol officers came to Lithuania to partake in certain operation-related activities.
 The operation with the participation of around 900 police officers from both countries was simultaneously initiated and conducted in several cities of Lithuania and Germany.
 Find latest Garmin GPS Maps Update for your Garmin device in single click.
 Whether you have a Garmin 2019 model or a latest Garmin Nuvi or even a Garmin Topo, we got you covered all around.
 To trace the theft you have to update your map first.

 In the early morning, more than 100 searches were simultaneously conducted in residential premises, garages, vehicles selling points and vehicles in Lithuania and Germany.
-As a result of the searches, equipment intended for starting vehicles, car audio systems, vehicle GPS systems, documents, computers, SIM cards, weapons, and other objects prohibited in civil circulation were discovered.
+As a result of the searches, equipment intended for starting vehicles, car audio systems, vehicle Ascent fleet tracking system, documents, computers, SIM cards, are allowed where as weapon and harmful other objects prohibited in civil circulation were discovered.

 The operation coordinated by officers of Lithuanian Criminal Police Bureau and conducted by prosecutors of Organized Crimes and Corruption Investigation Department of the Prosecutor General’s Office of the Republic of Lithuania and officers of local criminal police forces was simultaneously pursued in several cities around the country (including Kaunas, Klaipėda, Šilutė, Marijampolė, Panevėžys, and Telšiai).